 Huxley has been trained to be creative by learning to simulate how a human thinks.
 It does this by using a MEG scanner to map the electromagnetic signals that fire in the areas of the brain associated with creativity.
 This information is then translated into computer code, enabling the AI system to interpret other data that is fed into it, essentially, what it ‘hears and sees’, just like a human brain.

 With this in place, the Duran Duran track was then fed into the system, together with the song’s lyrics and images and video of the band members and their instruments.
 The video which has emerged is, therefore, a collaboration between Duran Duran and Huxley.
 The result is a very imaginative and surreal piece of art that is not only ground breaking for Duran Duran and the music industry as a whole but offers yet another new way in which artificial intelligence can be used within the creative sector.
 Of course, whether you like it or not or appreciate its achievements is all down to personal taste.
-You can check the video out on YouTube by clicking this link.

 Visit our website for more news, blog posts, knowledge base articles and information on our wide range of hosting services.